Deploying the Edge Delta Lambda Extension

 In the following solutions Cloud Fleets were tested with an instance limit of 60 lambda instances producing 6K lines or 105MB logs per minute.
 The default collective limit is 8 Cloud Fleets.

-Log batch size impacts Cloud Fleet performance and therefore the solution selection.
+Log batch size impacts Cloud fleet performance and therefore the solution selection.
 A single Cloud Fleet processes 100MB per minute if logs are batched and sent in big batches of 10 to 20MB.
 However if batches are smaller (~1MB) it processes about 30 MB per minute.
 The Lambda Forwarder typically sends 200KB-300KB per batch resulting in 10MB per minute being processed by the Cloud Fleet.

 The preferred solution is to deploy the Edge Delta Lambda Extension with an Edge Delta Cloud Fleet.

 The Lambda Extension is deployed as a layer within your Lambda Function.
-It batches and sends logs to the Cloud Fleet at the end of the function execution.
+It batches and sends logs to the Cloud fleet at the end of the function execution.
 In addition, it supports fetching AWS Tags from the lambda function and it collects some environment values such as runtime and architecture.

 The Lambda Extension has been tested up to 20MB of total logs per function instance execution and it is fully scalable.